jmrichardson/tuneta/README.md

   </a>
 </p>

-[TuneTA](https://github.com/jmrichardson/tuneta) optimizes technical indicators using [distance correlation](https://towardsdatascience.com/introducing-distance-correlation-a-superior-correlation-metric-d569dc8900c7) to a user defined target feature such as next day return.
+[TuneTA](https://github.com/jmrichardson/tuneta) optimizes technical indicators using a [distance correlation](https://towardsdatascience.com/introducing-distance-correlation-a-superior-correlation-metric-d569dc8900c7) measure to a user defined target feature such as next day return.
 Indicator parameter(s) are selected using clustering techniques to avoid "peak" or "lucky" values.
-The set of tuned indicators can further be reduced by choosing the most correlated with the target while minimizing correlation with each other (based on user defined maximum correlation).
+The set of tuned indicators can be pruned by choosing the most correlated with the target while minimizing correlation with each other (based on user defined maximum correlation).
 TuneTA maintains its state to add all tuned indicators to multiple data sets (train, validation, test).

 ### Features

-* Given financial prices (OHLCV) and a target feature such as return, TuneTA optimizes the parameter(s) of each technical indicator using distance correlation to the target feature.
+* Given financial prices (OHLCV) and a target feature such as return, TuneTA optimizes the parameter(s) of technical indicator(s) using distance correlation to the target feature.
 Distance correlation captures both linear and non-linear strength and provides significant benefit over the popular Pearson correlation.
-* Optimal indicator parameters are selected in a multi-step clustering process to avoid values which are not consistent with neighboring values providing a more robust parameter selection.
+* Optimal indicator parameters are selected in a multi-step clustering process to avoid values which are not consistent with neighboring values, providing a more robust parameter selection.
-* Selects indicators with the least correlation to each other.
-This is helpful for machine learning models which generally perform better with minimal feature intercorrelation.
+* Prune indicators with a maximum correlation to each other.
+This is helpful for machine learning models which generally perform better with lower feature intercorrelation.
+* Supports tuning indicator(s) for single or multiple equities.
+Multiple equities can be combined into a market basket where indicator parameters are optimized across the entire basket of equities.
+* Multiple time ranges (ie: short, medium and long)
+* Supports pruning preexisting features
 * Persists state to generate identical indicators on multiple datasets (train, validation, test)
 * Parallel processing for technical indicator optimization as well as correlation pruning
 * Supports technical indicators produced from the following packages: